mklfarha/swipeable-tableviews/README.md

 # SwipeableTableviews

-Swipe Between Tableviews using an UIPanGestureRecognizer (Swift 2.0)
+Swipe Between Tableviews using an UIPanGestureRecognizer (iOS - Swift 2.0)

 This was made to avoid scrolling problems with UIScrollView.